Click

 - Acts of the Apostles

-- Bible and Church
+- The Bible and the Church

-+ preparation and preaching of biblical messages
++ Preparation and preaching of biblical messages

-+ Paul's letters of salvation: Galatians and Romans
++ Paul's salvation letters: Galatians and Romans

 Module 2